A NSW Government website

 Local government management

 Local councils manage estuaries within their area unless the estuary is attached to a marine park.
-Kiama Municipal Council manage this estuary.
+Kiama Municipal Council manages this estuary.